ConsulIam/HelloWorld/FlaskProject/README.md

 - [ ] Templates
 - [ ]  Conclusion

-* Before table of contents currently has the same structure of the original article writted by (Mbithe Nzomo)[https://github.com/mbithenzomo/], as the project evolves, it may or may not change.
+* Before table of contents currently has the same structure of the original article writted by [Mbithe Nzomo](https://github.com/mbithenzomo/), as the project evolves, it may or may not change.

 # Install and setup